hudsonz1/Catastrophe_Database/Debris Database/README.txt

 IMPORTANT INFORMATION:

-All files and plots generated are automatically stored, therefore it is MANDATORY to respect the folder structure of the repository
+All files and plots generated are automatically stored, therefore it is MANDATORY to respect the folder structure of the repository shown below:

 FOLDER STRUCTURE: